Investment vs. Spending

 2 for he founded it on the seas

 and established it on the waters.

 Well, that pretty much settles it.
 Nothing belongs to us.
 So if it is God’s money, then what does He expect from our money lease?
-The return is something that God can use.
+A return is something that God can use.
 In the parable, the servant did wrong and did not meet the master’s expectations.

 The Danger of a Consumer Mentality and the Church Meeting

 One danger of being so consumer-driven instead of investment-driven is the danger of greed.
 If as followers of the Christ, we only use our money for our pleasure, for our self-worth, then we are serving ourselves and not God.
 Because we are driven by self.

 Monday through Friday, we are spending money on ourselves, but Sunday it’s time to give God His take.
 Or at least that’s the danger of being so consumer-driven and trying to follow Christ.
 What we walk into the church meeting the same way we walk into the store looking for shoes or jeans?
 If we don’t like something during the service, our attitude may affect what we give in the offering plate.
 Right?
 On the flip side, we love our church meeting because we are entertained.
 The lights, the cameras, the music, and those funny jokes the leadership tells, those are all good reasons to give.
 It’s always fun to go to church, never a problem.
 Our kids have a lot of fun, go on trips, have pizza every meeting.
 So that’s money well spent.
 Right?
 Either way it’s a self driven mentality.

 But God doesn’t need our money.
 That is correct.
 But our money, just like our time, just like our words, shows God what is in our heart.
 Just like the servant that hid his talent, that showed he wasn’t obedient to his Master.

 24 No one can serve two masters.
 Either you will hate the one and love the other, or you will be loyal to the one and have contempt for the other.
 You cannot serve God and wealth.”